Membership approved December 15, 2013. This version supersedes any and all previous documents.

 Section 1.
 Club Year.
 The Club's fiscal and official year shall begin on the 1st day of January and end on the last day of December.
 The elected Officers and Directors shall take office on the first day of January following the election and each retiring officer shall turn over to his successor in office all properties and records relating to that office on or before January 15.
 Any officer who resigns or is removed shall turn over to his successor all properties and records relating to that office within fifteen (15) days of such resignation or removal.

 Section 2.
 Voting.
 At the Annual Meeting or at a Special Meeting of the Club, voting shall be limited to those members in good standing who are present at the meeting, except for the annual election of Officers (delegate) and Directors, amendments to the constitution and bylaws, and the Standard for the Breed, which shall be decided by written secret ballot cast by mail.
 Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions at any time for decision of the members by written ballot cast by mail.
+The Board of Directors may decide to submit other specific questions at any time for decision of the members by written ballot cast by mail or in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Breed Clubs.

 Section 4.
 Nominations and Ballots.
 No person may be a candidate in a Club election who has not been nominated in accordance with these bylaws.
 An Election Oversight Committee shall be chosen by the Board of Directors before August 15th.
 The committee shall consist of: five members-one from each region and one additional, all members in good standing, no more than one of whom may be a member of the current Board of Directors, and none that are up for re-election.
 The Board shall name a chairman for the committee if it so chooses.
 The Nominating Committee may conduct its business electronically or by phone.

 The Election Oversight Committee shall receive nominations of candidates from eligible members of the Club.
-The Committee will vet out the nominees and confirm that they wish to run for the position.
-In order to qualify to be a candidate as an Officer or Director, the person must be a member in good standing for at least three (3) years, except as set forth in Article III, Section 1 b, and able to meet that office’s requirements.
-The committee shall then submit its slate of candidates to the Secretary, who shall publicly post the list, including the full name of each candidate and the name of the state in which he or she resides, to allow each member of the Club to view it on or before September 1st, so that additional nominations may be made by the members if they so desire.
+The Committee will vet out the nominees and confirm that they wish to run for the position and shall notify the Board of their findings.
+In order to qualify to be a candidate as an Officer or Director, the person must be a member in good standing for at least three (3) cumulative years with at least 6 of those months directly previous to the date nominations close.
+The member must meet that offices requirement.
+The committee shall then submit its slate of candidates to the Secretary, who shall publicly post the list and notify each member, including the full name of each candidate and the name of the state in which he or she resides, to allow each member of the Club to view it on or before September 1st, so that additional nominations may be made by the members if they so desire.

 (a) In order to be eligible to vote in an annual election or to vote on an amendment to the Constitution and Bylaws, a member must satisfy all other requirements in the Constitution and Bylaws and have been a member in good standing for six (6) months prior to the date nominations close or the election ballots are mailed to the membership.